uestcyile/LightGlue-ONNX/README.md

   --viz
 ```

 The first run will take longer because TensorRT needs to initialise the `.engine` and `.profile` files.
+It is recommended to pass the options [here](/evaluation/EVALUATION.md#tensorrt) to ONNXRuntime.
 Subsequent runs should use the cached files.
 Note that the ONNX models should not be exported with `--mp` or `--flash`.
 Only the SuperPoint extractor type is supported.

 ## Inference Time Comparison